AquaGenLive/idealo-codechallenge/readme.md

 ## Potential things to improve
-- Frontend is in jQuery due a lack of time.
+- The frontend is in jQuery due to a lack of time.
 I would try to build the frontend in a more sophisticated frontend framework like vue.js.
 - Frontend tests should be added in a real-life project.
 - The frontend allows to dynamically add control inputs, but it doesn't allow to remove them.
 This could be a nice UX improvement.
-- The grid has a few glitches especially on mobile screen sizes.
+- The grid has a few glitches, especially on mobile screen sizes.
 This could be improved.
+- The app is only working with enabled JS.
+Especially with jQuery it could be modified to work without JS as well.
+- The app could understand a few more commands like: LEFT, BACKWARD FORWARD n steps instead of only 1, 2, or 3.
+- The control input fields could be changed to dropdowns with additional input fields for necessary parameters.
+Would lead to improved UX.

 ## Challenge